St Joseph's College, Nudgee: The Season

 In 2017, Nudgee College was featured in series one of Onion TV's production of The Season.
 The series followed the school's first XV as they progressed through the 2017 GPS season, which ultimately ended with a tied Premiership with The Southport School.
 The Season aired on Fox Sports 3 in Australia and Sky Sports in New Zealand.
-The episodes are now available to watch on the school's Youtube channel.
+The episodes are now available to watch on the school's YouTube channel.

 Nudgee International College

 While Nudgee International College sat within the grounds of St Joseph's Nudgee College at Boondall, Nudgee International College was a completely separate entity and was not part of St Joseph's Nudgee College.
 In early 2012 it was announced that the Nudgee International College would close.
 The site has ceased to function as a separate college since late 2012.
-The building and facilities tuned over to the St Joseph's Nudgee College and the site was repurposed by the school for planned redevelopment.
+The building and facilities were turned over to the St Joseph's Nudgee College and the site was repurposed by the school for planned redevelopment.